minima-global/minidocs/docs/learn/minima/theblockchain.md

 ![The Blockchain](/img/blockchain/cascadingChain2Lm.svg#gh-light-mode-only)![The Blockchain](/img/blockchain/cascadingChain2Dm.svg#gh-dark-mode-only)

+<details><summary> <strong> printtree command output </strong> </summary>

-The corresponding Cascading Chain in the Minima Terminal.
+The corresponding Cascading Chain to the image above, in the Minima Terminal.
 Actual output of **printtree cascade:true** (using Test parameters of 2 blocks at each level and a default weight of 1000)

 ```
     "command":"printtree",